AmiranIV/Containerized_telebotXyolo5Xobjectdetection/README.md

-Users send images through an interactive Telegram bot (the bot you've implemented in the Python project), the service detects objects in the image and send the results to the user.
+App deployment used by 3 microservices, Users send images through an interactive Telegram bot (the bot you've implemented in the Python project), the service detects objects in the image and sends the results to the user

 The service consists of 3 microservices:

 polybot: Telegram Bot container.
 yolo5: Image prediction container based on the Yolo5 pre-train deep learning model.
 mongo: MongoDB cluster to store data.